getachew/aws-ecs-service-discovery/README.md

 ### "Simple Service Discovery is not a Discovery Service."

 With no changes to your software and no additional services running in your cluster, you can run everything on Amazon ECS just like you on a single monolithic servers.
-Party like it's 2006, Dawg!
+Party like it's 2006!

 ### Primary Objective